The Complete Guide to Starting a Career in Digital Marketing

 “You have no idea what you’re doing!
 So don’t expect to get things right the first time.
 Don’t be so hard on yourself and just learn.”

-Learning from professional communities
+Learning from Professional Communities

 I loved to hear the advice and insight from within our community, but I didn’t want to limit it just to our backyard.
 I went to my favourite digital marketing Slack communities like Revgenius, Online Geniuses, and Backlinks to ask for the same advice.
+Here’s what they said:

 “Learn the difference between a metric and a KPI, how to select KPIs the business will care about (because the c-suite doesn’t care about your really cool Instagram Reel) and how your role contributes to revenue – even if it’s indirectly.
 Advocate for yourself and your professional development.
 Invest in yourself if you have to.
 Tons of companies sell themselves to candidates as having career paths and offering training, but often don’t live up to their own hype.”